Why I’m Here…

 1/2 cup FRESH SQUEEZED lemon juice

-grated zest of 1 lime
+Grated zest of 1 lime

-2. For the crust, combine the cracker crumbs, chopped nuts, sugar, and butter in a 9-inch straight sided pie plate.
-Pat firmly and shape the crust a half-inch up the sides of the pie plate.
+2. For the crust, combine the graham cracker crumbs, chopped nuts, sugar, and the remaining butter in a medium bowl, until well blended.
+Place in the springform pan.
+Pat firmly and shape the crust on the bottom and a half-inch up the sides of the pan.

-3. Bake for 15 minutes or until the crust begins to brown on the edges of the sides.
+3. Bake for 12-15 minutes or until the crust begins to brown on the edges of the sides.
 Allow the crust to cool to room temperature before resuming the recipe.

-4. Combine all the other ingredients until they are well mixed.
+5. Combine all of the filling ingredients until they are well mixed.
 Pour into the crust.

-5. Bake the pie for 15 minutes.
+6. Bake the pie for 15 minutes.
 Remove from oven and cool to room temperature.

 7. Smooth plastic wrap onto the cooled filling, and freeze the pie for at least six hours, and preferably overnight.

-7. Remove the pie from the freezer 1 half hour before serving.
+8. Remove the pie from the freezer 15 – 20 minutes before serving.
 NO MORE!!!!!

-8. Serve with a big dollop of fresh-made whipped cream (whip the ingredients in a very cold metal bowl until stiff peaks form, but don’t overbeat, or you’ll make sweet butter).
+9. Serve with a big dollop of fresh-made whipped cream (whip the ingredients in a very cold metal bowl until stiff peaks form, but don’t overbeat, or you’ll make sweet butter).
 DO NOT USE READY WHIP OR MERENGUE.
 PLEASE!!